pablouser1/GoListenMoe/README.md

 # Go Listen.moe
-Listen.moe client made using Go
+Cross platform Listen.moe client made using Go

 ## Installation
 This project depends on mplayer for playing audio